gooddata/GoodData-CL/cli-distro/examples/ga/README.md

                         metrics="ga:bounces|ga:newVisits|ga:pageViews|ga:visits",
                         startDate="2008-01-01",endDate="2010-06-15");

+I'm sure you have noticed the `startDate` and the `endDate` parameters and guessed what these are for.

 ### How to run it

 After you have customized the `cmd.create.txt` script, you can try the Google Analytics example by running the following command: